 Questions about Mobile Home Roofs: Moisture and Leaks

-It’s probably going to be a shingle, gutter, or flashing issue that is allowing the water to travel the path of least resistance down to your floor.
-It could also be a window issue (assuming there is one in that location).
-I can’t help much without seeing the issue.
+An experienced roofer can probably find the issue in no time.
+It’s probably going to be a roofing, guttering, or flashing issue that is allowing the water to travel the path of least resistance down to the floor.

 If you don’t have gutters on the home you may want to consider installing them after you have this issue repaired as it helps carry water away from the side of the house.